-Oak trees have long been an American favorite.
+Oak trees have long been venerable forest giants and an American landscape favorite.
 They're one of the best shade trees out there, and many varieties grow fast!

 If you love oak trees as much as us, you’ve likely dreaded the deadly oak wilt disease.